 When should I send my grant application?

 We normally review Envision Equity applications three times a year.
 To have your application considered for a specific notification, you must submit your application by the posted deadline.

 The posted notification date has passed and I haven’t heard anything from the Foundation.
 What should I do?

 We notify all lead grant applicants via the email submitted on the application.
 If you haven’t received an email the Foundation by the notification date, please contact us at firstname.lastname@example.org.

-While we recognize there's a tremendous need for classroom technology, unfortunately, at this time, we regret that we're unable to fund proposals solely focusing on electronics, like laptops, Chromebooks or tablets.
+While we recognize there is a tremendous need for student devices, unfortunately, at this time, we are unable to fund proposals solely focusing on electronics such as laptops, Chromebooks or tablets.

 Does my budget have to total exactly $2,000 or $5,000?

 Yes.
 Your budget must account for the full grant amount.
 We do not award partial grants.
 You must also plan to spend all of the funds within 12 months of the notification date.